Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/curve_guide.rst

 the velocity depends on its lifetime and the length of the path.

 Additive
-   If you use *Additive*, the speed of the particles is also evaluated depending on the *Fall-off*.
+   If you use *Additive*, the speed of the particles is also evaluated depending on the falloff.
 Weights
    Use Curve weights to influence the particle influence along the curve.
 Maximum Distance / Use Max